CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 </td>
 <td width="55%">

-*> "A sampling design is a framework for choosing what and where to sample to estimate
-> the carbon stored in a larger ecosystem area.
-Sampling designs allow for the strategic
-> measurement of smaller sections (i.e., sites and plots) within the larger study area.
-> Combining measurements from multiple plots allows us to estimate the value for the
+A sampling design is a framework for choosing what and where to sample to estimate the carbon stored in a larger ecosystem area.
+Sampling designs allow for the strategic measurement of smaller sections (i.e., sites and plots) within the larger study area.
+Combining measurements from multiple plots allows us to estimate the value for the study area
-> study area."*

 </td>
 </tr>